veracityidinc/idf-uxui-sandbox/README.md

 @designer
 ---------
+Implement a clean, smooth, cool, great looking, responsive, user-friendly design (consider both containers: filter and data).

+You may use css or any post-processed lang (less and sass/scss have already been configured in the project...just in case; you may also use GSS or any other..as already said).

-Implement a clean, smooth, cool, great looking, responsive, user-friendly design (consider both containers: filter and data) Feel free to make changes in the structure, e.g. HTML, if you consider you'll obtain a better looking result.
+Feel free to make changes in the structure, e.g. HTML, if you consider you'll obtain a better looking result.

+Feel free to come up with proposals.

+Optional: In the code, sarch for `@designer` annotations to see comments left by the developer for you.

 The rest is up to you...

 @cristi_cola -> feel free to add more requirements and/or explanations....